tendermint/tendermint/terraform-digitalocean/README.md

 The below command will create 4 nodes in DigitalOcean.
 They will be named `testnet-servers-node0` to `testnet-servers-node3` and they will be tagged as `testnet-servers`.
 ```
 DO_API_TOKEN="<The API token received from DigitalOcean>"
+SSH_ID="<The SSH ID received from the curl call above.>"
-terraform apply -var TESTNET_NAME="testnet-servers" -var servers=4 -var DO_API_TOKEN="$DO_API_TOKEN"
+terraform apply -var TESTNET_NAME="testnet-servers" -var servers=4 -var DO_API_TOKEN="$DO_API_TOKEN" -var ssh_keys=[$SSH_ID]
 ```

 Alternatively you can use the default settings.
-The number of default servers is 7 and the testnet name is `tf-testnet1`.
+The number of default servers is 4 and the testnet name is `tf-testnet1`.
 Variables can also be defined as environment variables instead of the command-line.
 Environment variables that start with `TF_VAR_` will be translated into the Terraform configuration.
 For example the number of servers can be overriden by setting the `TF_VAR_servers` variable.

 ```
 TF_VAR_DO_API_TOKEN="<The API token received from DigitalOcean>"
+TF_VAR_TESTNET_NAME="testnet-servers"
 terraform-apply
 ```